marcelcastrobr/AWS_solution_architect/analytics/kinesis.markdown

 - Kinesis can ingest real time data such as video, audio, application logs, website clickstreams and IoT telemetry.

 ## Kinesis Data Firehose
-oad data streams into AWS data stores.
+Load data streams into AWS data stores.
 It is the easiest way to reliably load stream data into data lakes, data stores and analytics tools.
 It can capture, transform and load streaming data into S3, Redshift, Amazon Elasticsearch service and splunk, enabling near real-time analytics.